nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ## **Acknowledgements**

 * Libraries used: [JavaFX](https://openjfx.io/), [Jackson](https://github.com/FasterXML/jackson), [JUnit5](https://github.com/junit-team/junit5)
-* This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org), as **part of the se-education.org** initiative.
+* This project is based on the AddressBook-Level3 (AB3) project created by the [SE-EDU initiative](https://se-education.org), as **part of the se-education.org** initiative.
+* The undo/redo feature was implemented and documented with reference to the proposed implementation found in [AB3's developer guide](https://se-education.org/addressbook-level3/DeveloperGuide.html#proposed-undoredo-feature).

 --------------------------------------------------------------------------------------------------------------------